Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the regulatory requirements for accountants' reports under the SRA Accounts Rules.
-In your revision, focus on:
+For SQE1, you are required to understand the requirements for accountants’ reports under the SRA Accounts Rules and related regulatory compliance, with a focus on the following syllabus points:

 - when a firm must obtain and deliver an accountant’s report